jdin9/Beerbaseball/README.md

 # Beerbaseball

 Beer Baseball is a web application that keeps score, tracks bases, and records player actions for the drinking game variant of baseball.
-This repository now contains a Flask backend with SQLite persistence and a lightweight spectator scoreboard UI.
+This repository now contains a Flask backend with SQLite persistence, a remote-viewer scoreboard, and an operator "control booth" for recording plays.

 ## Tech stack

 - **Backend:** Python 3, Flask, SQLAlchemy, Marshmallow
 - **Database:** SQLite (configurable via `DATABASE_URL` environment variable)
-- **Frontend:** Static HTML/JavaScript dashboard served separately (see `frontend/index.html`)
+- **Frontend:** Static HTML/JavaScript dashboards served separately (`frontend/index.html` for spectators, `frontend/control.html` for operators)

 ## Getting started